open-power/skiboot/doc/release-notes/skiboot-5.8-rc1.rst

 skiboot-5.8-rc1
 ===============

-skiboot v5.8-rc1 was released on Monday August 21st 2017.
+skiboot v5.8-rc1 was released on Tuesday August 22nd 2017.
 It is the first release candidate of skiboot 5.8, which will become the new stable release of skiboot following the 5.7 release, first released 25th July 2017.